Low fees and a well-designed app make it a great option for beginners.

 |Customer reviews verified as of||April 2022|

 On a positive note, Betterment’s mobile app is well-received by both Android and Apple users.

 Investors speak highly of its easy-to-navigate platform, automatic portfolio rebalancing and intuitive user interface.
 Common complaints include the platform’s unresponsive customer service and account withdrawal delays.

 Get in touch with Betterment by:

-With competitive management fees, numerous account options and multiple portfolios to choose from, Betterment can accommodate both new and experienced investors seeking a robo-advisor.
-But you’ll need at least $100,000 to access the platform’s premium service and account withdrawal delays have been reported.
+With competitive fees, tax-loss harvesting, numerous account options and multiple portfolios to choose from, Betterment can accommodate both new and experienced investors seeking a robo-advisor.
+But you’ll need at least $100,000 to access the platform’s premium service, and there have been reports of account withdrawal delays.

 Compare your options before choosing the right investment platform for you.

 ★★★★★ 5/5 — Excellent

 We analyze top online trading platforms and rate them one to five stars based on factors that are most important to you.
 These factors include fees, securities available for trade, customer support, customer feedback, platform resources and overall reliability.